Suit over rape claim against filmmaker Haggis heads to trial | Entertainment

 Suit over rape claim against filmmaker Haggis heads to trial

 After the suit was filed in late 2017, three other women told her attorneys and The Associated Press that Haggis had sexually assaulted them or attempted to do so.
 One said he had raped her.
-In response, his lawyer said Haggis ''didn't rape anybody.”
-The lawsuit was filed only by the publicist who made the 2013 rape allegation, but Judge Sabrina Kraus ruled last month that the other three women can also testify as part of the plaintiff's effort to demonstrate Haggis' “intent and lack of consent.”
+In response, his lawyer said Haggis ''didn't rape anybody.''
+Kraus ruled last month that those three women can also testify as part of the plaintiff's effort to demonstrate Haggis' ''intent and lack of consent.''
 Jurors won't be allowed to hear that Haggis was detained for about two weeks at an Italian hotel in June while authorities investigated allegations that he sexually assaulted a woman there.
 Haggis was in Italy for an arts festival.

-Haggis' Italian attorney said the filmmaker was innocent and in early July, a judge released him while prosecutors considered whether to pursue their inquiry.
-The judge concluded that Haggis hadn't engaged in “constrictive violent behavior,” according to the newspaper Corriere della Sera.
+Haggis' Italian attorney said the filmmaker was innocent, and in early July, a judge released him while prosecutors considered whether to pursue their inquiry.
+The judge concluded that Haggis hadn't engaged in ''constrictive violent behaviour,'' according to the newspaper Corriere della Sera.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)